Ecosystems and Tropical Rainforest: A Comprehensive Study Guide

 The page explains how ecosystems function through food chains and webs.
 Plants act as producers, creating food through photosynthesis.
 Herbivores are primary consumers, while carnivores are secondary consumers.

-The interconnections between biotic and abiotic components are highlighted.
+The interconnections between biotic (living) and abiotic components are highlighted.
 A detailed diagram of a pond ecosystem illustrates these relationships.

 Definition: An ecosystem is a community of plants, animals and other organisms that interact with each other and their physical environment.